aalok-sathe/epgen/README.md

 - `-e, --episodes EPISODES` (optional): a whitespace-separated list of integers representing particular episode numbers to randomly choose from
-    * example: `python3 epgen.py game of thrones -e 9`
+    * example: `python3 epgen.py game of thrones -e 9 10`
 - `-h`, `--help` (optional): show a usage help message
 - `-i`, `--include-extras` (optional): whether to include a season 0 in the random selection, i.e., most commonly, the season of bloopers or extras footage
 - `-d`, `--description` (optional): display a brief summary of the episode that was chosen
+- `u`, `--unweighted-choice` (optional): randomizes season irrespective of how many episodes each season has

 Examples of usage: